chandran-jr/Noteify/README.md

 6. A total calculating feature.<br>
 7. Computer-generated audio output.<br>

-**Disadvantages**
-1. Heavy app.<br>
-2. High battery consumption.<br>
-3. Lesser accuracy if the image is blurry or dimly lit.<br>
-4. Prone to crashes if phone has poor/low specifications.

 ## How to clone
 1. Create a flutter app in your local system using android studio and name it Noteify <br>